 Contoso must process the message received from Fabrikam and map it to the message for inserting the sales order in its SQL Server database.

 To enable this scenario, Contoso does the following:

 Generates the schema of the flat-file message that it will receive from Fabrikam.

 Configures an XML One-Way Bridge as part of the BizTalk Service project to enable message validation and transformation.
 This bridge takes a flat-file message, validates it against the schema generated earlier, and then transforms it to the schema required to enter a message into the SQL Server database.

 Uses BizTalk Adapter Service to connect to the on-premise SQL Server database from the XML One-Way Bridge deployed under the BizTalk Services subscription.

-For instructions on how to prepare for the BizTalk Services scenario, see Using the BizTalk Services SDK.
+For instructions on how to prepare for the BizTalk Services scenario, see Create the project in Visual Studio.